carlsonp/kort/README.md

 ### Install

-Install [MongoDB](https://www.mongodb.com/) or provide a connection to an existing server by editing the `server/db.js` file.
+Install [MongoDB](https://www.mongodb.com/) or provide a connection to an existing server by editing the `app.js` file.

+Edit the secretHash value in `app.js` and provide your own unique value.

 Run `npm install` on the commandline.
 This will install the dependencies.

 Run `node app.js` from the main directory.
-This will start the NodeJS server on port 3000.
+This will start the NodeJS server on the default port 3000.
 You can connect via http://localhost:3000

+The default admin user in `app.js` will be created upon first launch.

 ### Libraries